homer0/jimpex/README.md

 app.boot();
 ```

-Now, this may look like an unnecessary feature, but if you consider the possiblity of different entry points based on environment, maybe to enable debugging tools on dev, this becomes really useful.
+Now, this may look like an unnecessary feature, but if you consider the possibility of different entry points based on environment, maybe to enable debugging tools on dev, this becomes really useful.

 ### ⚙️ Options and configuration